From Attack to Protection: Leveraging Watermarking Attack Network for Advanced Add-on Watermarking: Watermarking Attack Network (WAN)

 \subsubsection{Content Loss}

 In terms of watermarking attack, it is important to preserve visual quality while adding adversarial signals.
-To this end, content loss is adopted to reduce the visual differences between the original content $B_{o}$ and its corresponding reconstructed images, including $\tilde{B}_{w_0}$ and $\tilde{B}_{w_1}$ attacked by the WAN (see Fig.~\ref{figure_WAN_framework}).
-Inspired by the papers in \cite{l1_loss} demonstrating that $\ell_{1}$ loss can bring better visual quality than $\ell_{2}$ loss for general restoration tasks, the content loss of $\mathcal{L}_{c}$ is defined as follows: $\mathcal{L}_{c} = \frac{1}{N}\sum_{i=1}^{N}\sum_{j=0}^{1}|B^{i}_{o}-\tilde{B}^{i}_{w_{j}}|.$ From $\mathcal{L}_{c}$, it is possible to conduct a watermarking attack while minimizing visual quality degradations in the original content.
+To this end, content loss is adopted to reduce the visual differences between the original content $B_{o}$ and its corresponding reconstructed images, including $\tilde{B}_{w_0}$ and $\tilde{B}_{w_1}$ attacked by the WAN (see Figure~\ref{figure_WAN_framework}).
+Inspired by the papers in \cite{l1_loss} demonstrating that $\ell_{1}$ loss can bring better visual quality than $\ell_{2}$ loss for general restoration tasks, the content loss of $\mathcal{L}_{c}$ is defined as follows:

+From $\mathcal{L}_{c}$, it is possible to conduct a watermarking attack while minimizing visual quality degradations in the original content.
 Through the final objective function of $\mathcal{L}$ combined with $\mathcal{L}_{c}$ and $\mathcal{L}_{wa}$, the proposed WAN can reconstruct images in a way that adversely affects the extraction of the inserted bit while maintaining the inherent properties of the original content.